What We Do

 Financial Investing

-We invest in local food organizations and businesses that provide their communities with nourishment, culture, economic opportunity, and environmental stewardship.
+We invest in local food organizations and businesses that provide their communities with nourishment, economic opportunity, and environmental stewardship.

 Icon of a farmers field